 - Short coach orientation tour and walk through downtown Amman

-Following some time at leisure to relax after your flight and a short welcome meeting, we begin our program with a visit to the beautifully preserved 2nd-century AD Roman theatre of Amman, or Philadelphia, as it was known to its Roman and Greek-speaking inhabitants.
+Following a short welcome meeting we begin our program with a visit to the beautifully preserved 2nd-century AD Roman theatre of Amman, or Philadelphia, as it was known to its Roman and Greek-speaking inhabitants.
 Philadelphia was an integral unit of the ‘Decapolis’, an informal league of ten Greek-speaking cities of the eastern Roman Empire that were linked by geography, culture and language.
 Philadelphia’s theatre was constructed during the reign of Antonius Pius (138-161 AD), seating 6000 citizens and orientated north to protect theatregoers from the glare of the harsh desert sun.

-We end our day with a short coach tour of the city, and a walk through downtown Amman, finishing at the famous Hashem Restaurant for a light dinner of falafel, hummus, Arabic bread, mint tea and Arabic sweets.
+We end our day with a short coach tour of the city, and a walk through downtown Amman, finishing at the famous Levant Restaurant celebrating flavours of Armenian/Lebanese cuisine with a modern twist.
 (Overnight Amman) D

 - Welcome Dinner at the Fakhr El-Din Restaurant